Anurag-Swarnim-Yadav/CWERepair/CWE-77/README_77.md

 </div>

 <details open="open">
-<summary>CWE-22: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal')</summary>
+<summary>CWE-77: Improper Neutralization of Special Elements used in a Command ('Command Injection')</summary>

 <h3>
     <b>